-Diego Lasagna has been an Associate at Carey since 2016 and is a member of the Banking and Finance Group.
-His practice is focused mainly on commercial, corporate, banking and financial law, advice to local and foreign banks, financial institutions and fintech companies and on local and foreign project financing.
+Alejandro Toro has been an associate at Carey since 2021 and is a member of the Banking and Finance Group.
+His practice is focused mainly on commercial, corporate, banking and financial law and advising local and foreign banks and financial institutions on local and foreign project financing.